 Solar is already contributing to a sustainable energy system and will be crucial for the success of the European energy transition as it empowers citizens and offers them new ways of selling, controlling, and gaining revenue from solar smart installations.

-The digital revolution breaks the traditional borders between sectors, providing solar companies with a whole new world to explore.
-Through our digitalisation taskforce, SolarPower Europe is developing the answers to the following questions and many others:
+Digitalisation also contributes the successful integration of all sectors of the economy, providing solar companies with a whole new world to explore.
+Through our Digitalisation and Solar Workstream, SolarPower Europe is developing the answers to the following questions and many others:

-- What are the opportunities and barriers for solar that arise from smart meters, smart buildings and smart grids, and how can more digital solar offerings help projects increase profitability?
+- What are the opportunities and barriers for solar that arise from an increasing adoption of digital technologies, including smart meters, smart buildings, and smart grids?

-- What will the solar industry 4.0 look like, and how can we improve our own processes?
+- How will the solar industry 4.0 look like?

 Digitalisation & Solar Task Force leader